nngogol/PySimpleGUIDocGen/db/4_Release_notes.md

 * Listbox.Update - New parameter - scroll_to_index - scroll view so that index is shown at the top
 * First PyPI release to use new documentation!

+## PySimpleGUI 4.1 Anniversary Release!
+4-Aug-2019

+NEVER has there been this long of a lag, sorry to all users!
+Long time coming.
+Docstrings continue to be a focus.

+* Version can be found using PySimpleGUI.version
+* New bit of licensing info at the top of the file
+* Types used in the doc strings.
+Also type hints in some comments.
+Because also running on 2.7 can't use full typing
+* Added using of Warnings.
+Just getting started using this mechanism.
+May be great, maybe not.
+We'll see with this change
+* Added TOOLTIP_BACKGROUND_COLOR which can be changed (it's tkinter only setting however so undertand this!)
+* Graph.DrawText.
+Ability to set `text_location` when drawing text onto a Graph Element.
+Determines what part of the text will be located at the point you provide when you draw the text.
+Choices are:
+  * TEXT_LOCATION_TOP
+  * TEXT_LOCATION_BOTTOM
+  * TEXT_LOCATION_LEFT
+  * TEXT_LOCATION_RIGHT
+  * TEXT_LOCATION_TOP_LEFT
+  * TEXT_LOCATION_TOP_RIGHT
+  * TEXT_LOCATION_BOTTOM_LEFT
+  * TEXT_LOCATION_BOTTOM_RIGT
+  * TEXT_LOCATION_CENTER
+* Flag ENABLE_TK_WINDOWS = False.
+If True, all windows will be made using only tk.Tk()
+* SetFocus available for all elements now due to it being added to base class.
+May NOT work on all elements however
+* Added Combo.GetSElectedItemsIndexes() - returns a list of all currently selected items
+* Fixed Listbox.Update - set_to_index changed to be an int, list or tuple
+* Added parent parameter to call to tkinter's askopenfilename, directory, filenames.
+Not sure why the root wasn't passed in before
+* Button.Update - also sets the activebackground to the button's background color
+* Graph - New parameter when creating. `float_values`.
+If True, then you're indicating that your coordinate system is float not int based
+* Graph.Update - made background color optional parm so that visible only can be set
+* Frame.Layout returns self now for chaining
+* TabGroup.Layout returns self now for chaining
+* Column.Layout returns self now for chaining
+* Menu.Update menu_definition is now optional to allow for changing visibility only
+* Added inivisiblity support for menu bars
+* Table.Update supports setting alternating row color and row_colors (list of rows and the color to set)
+* Set window.TimeoutKey to TIMEOUT_KEY initially
+* Window - check for types for title (should be string) and layout (should be list) and warns user if not correct
+* Window - renamed some methods by adding _ in front (like Show) as they are NOT user callable
+* Another shortcut!
+Elem = Element = FindElement
+* SaveToDisk - will not write buttons to file.
+Fixed problems due to buttons having keys
+* Remapped Windowl.CloseNonBlockingForm, Window.CloseNonBlocking to be Window.CloseNonBlocking
+* Fix for returning values from a combo list.
+Wasn't handling current value not in list of provided values
+* Spin - Returns an actual value from list provided when Spin was created or updated
+* Chaneged FillFormWithValues to use the new internal AllKeysDict dictionary
+* Added try when creating combo.
+Problem happens when window is created twice.
+Prior window had already created the style
+* Added list of table (tree) ids to the Table element
+* Enabled autoclose to use fractions of a second
+* Added a try around one of the destroys because it could fail if user aborted
+* Popup - Icon is no longer set to default by default
+* Fix for debugger trying to execute a REPL comand.
+The exec is only avilable in Python 3
+* main() will display the version number in big letters when program is running

+### 4.2 PySimpleGUI  2.2 for PySimpleGUI27  8 - Aug 2019

+The cool lookup release!
+No more need for FindElement.
+You can continue to use FindElement.
+However, your code will look weird and ancient.  ;-)  (i.e. readable) MORE Docstring and main doc updates!

+* Finally 2.7 gets an upgrade and with it doc strings.
+It however doesn't get a full-version bump like main PySimpleGUI as this may be its last release.
+* New window[key] == window.FindElement(key)
+* New Update calling method.
+Can directly call an Element and it will call its Update method
+  * window[key](value=new_value)    ==     window.FindElement(key).Update(value=new_value)
+* Made Tearoff part of element so anything can be a menu in theory
+* Removed a bunch of __del__ calls.
+Hoping it doesn't bite me in memory leaks
+* Combo.Get method added
+* Combo.GetSelectedItemsIndexes removed
+* New Graph methods SendFigureToBack, BringFigureToFront
+* Butten release changed for better Graph Dragging
+  * Now returns key+"Up" for the event
+  * Also returns the x,y coords in the values
+* Tab.Select method added
+* TabGroup.Get method added - returns key of currently selected Tab
+* Window finalize parameter added - Will call finalize if a layout is also included.
+No more need for Finalize!!
+* Quiet, steady change to PEP8 user interface started
+  * Now available are Window methods - read, layout, finalize, find_element, element, close
+  * Should provide 100% PEP with these alone for most PySimpleGUI programs
+* Added finding focus across ALL elements by using the .Widget member variable
+* Fixed sizing Columns!
+NOW they will finally be the size specified
+* Fixed not using the initialdir paramter in PopupGetFile if the no_window option is set

 ### Upcoming